Learn Java Easy. Chapter 3 Exercises

 System.out.println(a);

 Exercise 2.
 Create a currency converter program where we input an amount in euros and it returns the result in dollars.
-We’ll assume that 1 euro equals 1.10 dollars.
+Assume the equivalence of 1 euro is 1.10 dollars.

 Solution: